La Tragédie de Salomé (1907/10): Florent Schmitt’s sinuous temptress, seducing audiences for over 100 years.

 The second commercial recording of Florent Schmitt’s La Tragédie de Salomé, made in 1930, featured the composer as conductor, too.

-As Florent Schmitt’s most famous composition, it should come as no surprise that some 20 recordings have been released of this music — either studio recordings or taken from live concert performances.
+As Florent Schmitt’s most famous composition, it should come as no surprise that more than recordings have been released of this music — either studio recordings or taken from live concert performances.
 This article provides details on each of those recordings.

 Florent Schmitt Tragedie de Salome Paray Philips

 The first stereophonic recording of La Tragédie de Salomé, featuring the Detroit Symphony Orchestra led by Paul Paray, won the Grande Prix du Disque award.
-This is the Philips release of the original Mercury recording.
+This is the (French) Philips release of the original (U.S.) Mercury Living Presence recording.

 It’s interesting to note that performances of the original version of La Tragédie de Salomé have become more frequent in recent times — and this was happening even before the advent of the coronavirus pandemic in 2020 gave a boost to performing music scored for smaller orchestral forces.